cmcoffee/snugforge/eflag/README.md

     import "github.com/cmcoffee/snugforge/eflag"

 Package 'eflag' is a wrapper around Go's standard flag, it provides enhancments
-for: Adding Header's and Footer's to Usage.
+for: Adding HelpText and Footer's to Usage.
 Adding Aliases to flags. (ie.. -d, --debug) Enhances formatting for flag usage.
 Aside from that everything else is standard from the flag library.